 Escalivada Catalana, sometimes called escalibada, is a Catalan roasted vegetable dish.
 It features eggplant and red bell peppers, and sometimes onions and/or tomatoes.
 It's a light option for a Spanish tapas menu or can act as a simple vegetarian side.

 I first discovered escalivada during a visit to Barcelona in the Catalonia region of Spain, where this is a very traditional dish.
 In its simplest form, think of it as colorful roasted vegetables with a Spanish-inspired dressing.

 Making escalivada (or escalibada) is truly so easy and straight-forward!
 The name comes from the Catalan verb escalivar, which means "to cook in ashes."
 This is a reference to the dish's traditional preparation in the embers of a wood fire.

 While you can certainly cook the vegetables directly on glowing coals, you'll find this recipe which simply roasts the vegetables to be much easier and less messy, but just as colorful and delicious.

 Start out by lightly rubbing eggplants, red bell peppers, and onions with oil and roasting until tender.
 Peel the vegetables and remove the seeds.
 Then tear the eggplants and bell peppers into strips, and slice the onions.

 To make the dressing for escalivada simply whisk together olive oil, vinegar, garlic, salt, and pepper.
-I used some cava vinegar I purchased in Barcelona as the acidic element, but sherry vinegar works great as well.
+I use cava vinegar I purchased in Barcelona as the acidic element, but sherry vinegar works great as well.

 - Barceloneta Potato Bombas